NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/GoogleCloud/README.md

 ### Optional: Creating a Nextflow Service Account
 If you are using Nextflow outside of NIH CloudLab you must set up a service account and add your service account to your notebook permissions before creating the notebook.
 Follow section 2 of the accompanying [How To document](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateNextflowServiceAccount.md) for instructions.
 If you are executing this tutorial with an NIH CloudLab account your default Compute Engine service account will have all required IAM roles to run the nextflow portion.

-### Creating a user managed notebook
+### Creating a notebook instance

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 11 and Python 3 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.
+Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md) to create a new instance notebook in Vertex AI.
+Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 8.
+In step 7 in the Machine type tab, select n1-standard-4 from the dropdown box.

 ### Download the tutorials

-To clone this repository, use the Git command `git clone https://github.com/NIGMS/MethylSeqUH.git` in the dropdown menu option in Jupyter notebook.
+To clone this repository, use the Git command `git clone https://github.com/NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS.git` in the dropdown menu option in Jupyter notebook.
 Please make sure you only enter the link for the repository that you want to clone.
 There are other bioinformatics related learning modules available in the [NIGMS Repository](https://github.com/NIGMS).

 This should download our repository, and the tutorial files inside, into a folder called `MethylSeqUH`.
 Double-click this folder now.
 Inside you will find all our tutorial files, which you can double-click and run.